 Oregon Bicycle Accident Lawyer

-Over $77 million in verdicts and settlements in just the last 18 years.
+Over $78 million in verdicts and settlements in just the last 19 years.

-Your Oregon auto insurance policy provides you coverage while you are on your bicycle or a pedestrian.
+Your own Oregon auto insurance policy provides you Personal Injury Protection (PIP) coverage while you are on your bicycle or a pedestrian.

-Oregon Senate Bill 411 passed in 2015 made a slight but important modification that extends PIP coverage for medical bills following an accident from one year to two years.
 This personal injury protection is no-fault medical coverage which means that it covers you regardless of whether the accident was determined to be your fault or the other driver's.

 You'll need to contact your own insurance company and file a claim for your personal injury protection benefits.
 You will need to do this as soon as possible in order for your benefits to start kicking in and in order for them to pay your medical bills.

-If your Oregon personal injury protection coverage limits are reached, the other driver’s personal injury protection may also cover you.
 If you do not have healthcare insurance, you will be billed personally for any amounts in excess of your personal injury protection coverage.
 Oftentimes I can work with providers to get them to wait for payment until the case is resolved.

 Wage Loss ORS 742.524 (b)